amethyst/rfcs/rfcs/0000-state-separation.md

 The `StateStorage` trait allows abstracting away the storage for any given state.
-In combination with the `State` derive, it can provide highly efficient, close-to-zero-cost storage since the fields for each callbacks are embedded in the state machine.
+In combination with the `State` derive, it can provide highly efficient, close-to-zero-cost storage since the fields for each handler are embedded in the state machine.

 ```rust
 /// The trait associated with a state.